gran4/AI-InvestiBot/README.md

 - The models were trained until it stopped improving
 - RMSE (Root Mean Squared Error) represents the absolute errors between predictions and expected values.
 A lower RMSE indicates better accuracy.
 - RMSSE (Root Mean Squared Scaled Error) accounts for variations in scale and magnitude among different stocks, enabling more meaningful comparisons across different time series.
 A lower RMSSE is desirable.
-- Remember that the lower the value of these metrics

-, the better the performance.
+- Remember that the lower the value of these metrics, the better the performance.

-Please let me know if there's anything else I can assist you with.